Your website shouldn’t be just a digital version of a brochure advertising your business.

 5. What demographic groups use live chat?

 A report by Microsoft on the current state of global customer service shows that the younger generation of customers is more inclined to use live chat and social media than others.
-Digital shoppers aged 18 to 34 years were 31% more likely to choose live chat as their favorite support channel than those aged 35 to 54 years.
+In fact, digital shoppers aged 18 to 34 years were 21% more likely to choose live chat as their favorite support channel than those aged 35 to 54 years.

 Social media messaging and live chat are the fastest-growing channels for connecting with businesses.

 Another study by Software Advice confirms this trend.
 The youngest customer segment uses live chat on a regular basis.
-But there are still some Gen Z and Millennials who have never tried live chat for business communication.
+But there are still some Gen Z and Millennials who have never tried chatting for business communication.

 6. What percentage of website visitors use live chat?